FranJx/XpriT-Robots-OS/README.md

 ---

-### ⚡ **Flash-X** — Speed in Robot Form
+### ⚔️ **XT_Kaisei** — Precision in Minisumo Form

-> Designed to offer **the greatest show for the audience**, Flash-X races across the tatami with overwhelming acceleration.
-Its lightweight, symmetrical frame allows for fluid frontal attacks and evasive maneuvers.
+> Designed for **both beginners and professionals**, XT_Kaisei delivers reliable performance in a compact and modular build.
+Its balanced sensor array and flexible motor support allow for efficient targeting, quick response, and seamless upgrades.
 > Includes:
-> - Aerodynamic 3D chassis
+> - 98×98 mm 3D printable chassis
-> - Predictive evasion algorithm
+> - 5x JS40F object sensors + 2x QTR1A line sensors
-> - Tournament demonstrations
+> - Dual motor brackets for 050 or N20 formats

 ---